tapframe/NuvioStreaming/README.md

 ## Disclaimer

-This application functions as a media player with addon/plugin support.
+This application functions as a media hub with addon/plugin support.
 It does not contain any built-in content or host media content.
 Content access is only available through user-installed plugins and addons.
 Any legal concerns should be directed to the specific websites providing the content.